mgrignoli/mgrignoli.github.io/src/content/blog/Lab2.md

 }
 ```

-To follow tour player while playing you also have to add a CameraController to your main camera.
+To follow your player while playing you also have to add a CameraController to your main camera.
 Don't forget to drag you player in the inspector under the script CameraController.
 Here is the script:

 ```markdown
 using System.Collections;